bekk/bekk-christmas/post/thecloud/wip-unleashing-speed-and-flexibility-from-the-cloud.md

 }
 ```

+Communication between the client (your app) and the unleash server is asynchronous, meaning that the toggles have minimal effect on performance (unless the evaluation itself is slow), and that your app will still work if you lose connection to the unleash server.
+The client library caches the toggle strategies and settings.
+Evaluating a toggle that is not defined yet, will be false.

-The client also reports metrics back to the unleash admin app, where you can see how many times a certain toggle have been evaluated to true or false recently, and which apps that use each toggle.
+The client also reports metrics back to the unleash admin app, where you can see the number of times a certain toggle have been evaluated true or false within the last hour, and which apps that use each toggle.

 Wrapping up, feature toggling is first and foremost an enabler for getting code into production fast, avoiding long lasting feature branches and increasing speed.
 Additionally, it provides lots of flexibility of how to launch and test new features, being it in the dedicated test environment  or in production itself.